 There are soldiers everywhere.

 I expected some security presence but was totally unprepared for the reality on the ground.
 Most bus and train stations are manned by heavily armed security personnel and in Jerusalem, it’s rare that your metro carriage won’t have at least one soldier carrying their machine gun.
 Cross country busses also frequently fill up with conscripted soldiers headed home for the weekend but still carrying their carbines.
-This could easily be disconcerting for the traveller but what is truly interesting is how quickly you become completely accustomed to this.
+This could easily be disconcerting for the traveler but what is truly interesting is how quickly you become completely accustomed to this.
 In areas like Hebron, the military presence is off the scale.

 There is actually some harmony.

-Despite the nation’s reputation for religious segregation, on the ground, there is actually some degree of harmony between Israeli Jews and their Arab neighbours in many cities.
-In East Jerusalem, for example, the Arabic neighbourhood is a mere stone’s throw from the Western Wall.
-In many cities, even Jewish neighbourhoods can hear the Islamic calls to prayer 4 times a day.
+Indeed, despite the nation’s reputation for religious segregation, on the ground, there is actually some degree of harmony between Israeli Jews and their Arab neighbors in many cities.
+In East Jerusalem, for example, the Arabic neighborhood is a mere stone’s throw from the Western Wall.
+In many cities, even Jewish neighborhoods can hear the Islamic calls to prayer 4 times a day.
 Most people I met (whether Arab or Jewish) had the utmost respect for their neighbours and hoped for a swift, peaceful resolution to the conflicts which have dogged the region for the last 60 years.

 They proper keep the Sabbath!